No Sweat Vegan

 1. When both the mashed potatoes and lentil mixture are ready, spoon the lentils into the dish and press it flat with a spatula.

-2. Next, spoon dollops of mashed potatoes evenly across the top of the lentils.
-Then gently use a spoon or fork to push the mash to the edges, covering the lentil mixture and creating an even layer of mashed potatoes.
+1. Spoon dollops of mashed potatoes evenly across the top of the lentils.
+Then gently use a spoon or fork to push the mash to the edges, covering the lentil mixture and creating an even layer.

-4. Place the Shepherd's Pie in the oven and cook for 15 minutes.
+3. Place the Shepherd's Pie in the oven and cook for 15 minutes.
 (I recommend using a baking sheet below the dish to catch any possible overflow.)
 Then turn on the broiler and broil for 3 to 5 minutes, or until the potatoes are crispy on top.
+Let cool for 5 minutes.
+Then serve and enjoy!

 This dish takes close to an hour to make (though you won't be working the whole time), so if you want to save time, here are a few ideas.